arbor-sim/arbor/doc/cpp/interconnectivity.rst

 .. cpp:class:: gap_junction_connection

     Describes a gap junction between two gap junction sites.
-    Gap junction sites are represented by :cpp:type:cell_member_type.

-    .. cpp:member:: cell_member_type local

-        gap junction site: one half of the gap junction connection.
+    A :class:`gap_junction_connection` is associated with the local cell of the connection and its gid.

     .. cpp:member:: cell_member_type peer

-        gap junction site: other half of the gap junction connection.
+        Peer gap junction site, represented by the pair (cell gid, gap junction site index on the cell)

+    .. cpp:member:: cell_lid_type local

+        Local gap junction site index on the cell, the gid of the local site's cell is implicitly known.

     .. cpp:member:: float ggap